 The accident left her needing a plate in her collarbone and some teeth replaced, but she was able to return home after 10 days in a Balinese hospital.
 The stay gave her ample time to develop a new outlook: “I felt like I was trying to be someone that I wasn’t.
 Life’s too short to not be authentic,” she says, her eyes lighting up.
 “It’s so much better to be true, and be real, and be natural.
 Things are going to fall into their place.”

 photo by Beth Garrabrant

 Fall into place they did: With a fresh perspective (and a badass buzz cut that revealed scars on her head and left shoulder), Gottschalk changed agencies and began actively pursuing more creative work—then the jobs started coming to her.
 “All of a sudden, I saw people that I had never seen before in my three years or so in New York, a lot of casting directors and photographers who were really interested in [my] story,” she says.
 That led to an invitation to be one of the few women to walk in New York Fashion Week: Men’s.
-And with her W Magazine feature hitting newsstands and the Big Four fashion weeks gearing up this month, her presence promises to
+And with her W Magazine feature hitting newsstands and the Big Four fashion weeks gearing up this month, her presence promises to be ever-increasing.

 All of that attention aside, Gottschalk is just happy to finally be enjoying her work.
 “Before, I went to castings and I just played ‘The Blondie.’
 Now, I go and I’m myself.
 I have short hair and I wear whatever I want,” she says. “[Photographers] don’t want to shoot with a girl that’s completely insecure, doing something she doesn’t enjoy….
 Either do it because you like it, or just don’t.”